Configure Git to use Windows Secure Channel (SChannel)

 git config http.sslVerify false

-SSL certificates form a chain of trust: your server's certificate is signed by an intermediate CA, which is signed by a root CA. All certificates in the chain (except the server certificate itself) must be in your trust store.
-Use this command to view the full chain:
+SSL certificates form a chain of trust: your server's certificate (the leaf) is signed by an intermediate CA, which is signed by a root CA. To trust the connection, the issuing CA (intermediate and/or root) must be in your trust store — adding only the leaf certificate is not the correct fix.
+View the full chain with:

-- openssl - Uses OpenSSL library with bundled certificates (default on most systems)
+- openssl - Uses the OpenSSL library with bundled certificates (default on most systems)

 - schannel - Uses Windows Secure Channel (Windows certificate store)